-We enjoy some of the best cold-water diving in the world!
+Here in Alaska, we enjoy some of the best cold-water scuba diving in the world!
 Our typical summer water temperatures reach up to 55 degrees, with winter temps dipping to 36.
 Visibility is best in the winter at 40-60 feet, but summer diving is more comfortable with the average visibility being around 20-40 feet.

 What will I see?

-Although the flora and fauna may be different from one dive site to the next, we have some very reliable predictions of what you’ll see during a dive with us in Resurrection Bay.
+Although the flora and fauna may be different from one dive site to the next, we have some very reliable predictions of what you will see during a dive with us in Resurrection Bay.
 This is mostly because we have so much invertebrate life at each site.
-Some of the invertebrate life you’ll see are: Sea Stars, Anemones, Tunicates, Ascidians, Sponge, Encrusting Algae’s, Giant Barnacles, Nudibranch’s, Sea Cucumbers, Chitons, Limpets, Urchins and Tube worms.
-Some of the fishes we see are Rockfish, ling cod, kelp Greenling, gunnels and Ronquils.
-Add to this the “charismatic mega-fauna like Giant Pacific octopus, Wolf Eels and Stellar Sea Lions and you have a veritable smorgasbord of life to entertain you during you dive!
-For some examples of these wonderful critters and a slideshow, [click here]
+Some of the invertebrate life you will see include Sea Stars, Anemones, Tunicates, Ascidians, Sponge, Encrusting Algae, Giant Barnacles, Nudibranches, Sea Cucumbers, Chitons, Limpets, Urchins, and Tubeworms.
+Some of the fish we see include Rockfish, Lingcod, Kelp Greenling, Gunnels, and Ronquils.
+Add to this the charismatic mega-fauna like Giant Pacific octopus, Wolf Eels, and Stellar Sea Lions and you have a veritable smorgasbord of life to entertain you during you dive!

-In the winter time we dive in Smitty’s Cove.
+In the wintertime, we dive in Smitty’s Cove.
 This is a small marine park which has debris leftover from WWII that forms a nice artificial reef.
-Enter from a concrete boat launching ramp on the northeast side of the cove, and you’ll find a gravel bottom with about 20 feet of depth.
-From there, you’ll be able to navigate north to deeper waters, or pick through the invertebrates in the shallows.
-Don’t forget to pay a $10 parking fee at the harbor master’s office before diving.
-In Whittier, it is an ordinance to use a dive flag in Smitty’s cove.
+Enter from a concrete boat launching ramp on the northeast side of the cove, and you will find a gravel bottom with about 20 feet of depth.
+From there, you will be able to navigate north to deeper waters or pick through the invertebrates in the shallows.
+Do not forget to pay a $10 parking fee at the harbor master’s office before diving.
+In Whittier, it is an ordinance to use a dive flag in Smitty’s Cove.

 We are pleased to announce a new tour for our Alaskan non-diving visitors!
-Now you can see what you’ve been missing in our nutrient-rich Alaskan waters while SNORKELING!
-That’s right, we’ll set you up with a dry suit and all the necessary gear for a snorkeling excursion along our rugged coastline.
-You’ll be warm and comfortable in our dry suits, while enjoying the inter-tidal zone life on a guided tour by one of our on-staff naturalists.
-Hot chocolate and homemade soups will warm your soul while you spot whales, eagles, mountain goats, and Dall porpoise.
+Now you can see what you have been missing in our nutrient-rich Alaskan waters while SNORKELING AND/ OR PADDLE BOARDING!
+That’s right, we will set you up with a dry suit and all the necessary gear for a snorkeling excursion along our rugged coastline.
+You will be warm and comfortable in our dry suits, while enjoying the inter-tidal zone life on a guided tour by one of our on-staff naturalists.
+After your tour, enjoy a warm shower and towel while headed back to Seward.
+Hot chocolate and homemade soups will warm your soul while you spot whales, eagles, mountain goats, and dall porpoise.